darwin/blender-clojure/readme.md

 ```

 * Run `./scripts/install-deps.sh` to install the Hy-lang dependencies in a place where Blender's internal Python can find them.
-* Run `./scripts/blender.sh examples/one-hundred-cubes.hy` to start Blender watching one-hundred-cubes.hy and re-loading it whenever it changes.
+* Run `./scripts/blender.sh -hylive examples/one-hundred-cubes.hy` to start Blender watching one-hundred-cubes.hy and re-loading it whenever it changes.

 ## ClojureScript support